HariKishore7/Quiz-using-react/README.md

 The reason to make the react project to run on custom port is we're going to run mock-server, where it will run on 3005, so to run our app on different port I have used custom port.

-STEP3: Please install json-server to create a mock-server using following command: npm install json-server --save
+STEP3: Please install json-server to create a mock-server using following command: npm install -g json-server

-PS E:\upraised-quiz> npm install json-server --save
+E:\upraised-quiz> npm install -g json-server

 STEP4: Please start mock server in another terminal using following command: json-server --watch src/questions.json

-PS E:\upraised-quiz> json-server --watch src/questions.json
+E:\upraised-quiz> json-server --watch src/questions.json

 The above command will run the mock server on the port: "http://localhost:3005/questions"